tcdat96/PhotoGridNotification/README.md

 Keep in mind that in some circumstances, you will have to thoughtfully think about how you layout your view to perfectly suit the notification space.

+3. [GridLayout](https://developer.android.com/reference/android/widget/GridLayout.html): this approach, in fact, still uses the RemoteViews like the previous method, but it has significantly simplified the creating photo grid process (reducing convoluted calculations).
+The primary drawback is the fact that the layout is hardcoded, in other words you cannot change the number of photos per row programmatically.

+In order for this approach to work, the GridLayout must be the original widget comes with official SDK, not the v7 library version.

 # Additional info
 * The maximum number of action buttons is 3 per notification.
 * The maximum height of expanded notification is 256dp.
 * The height of action buttons is the same as the actionBarSize.
+* Keep in mind that the notification content is **unscrollable**, so exceeding the maximum height will result in some views being cut off.
+* Last but not least, notification cannot contain collection elements, such as ListView, GridView, StackView and so on (due to [this reason](https://stackoverflow.com/a/42504612/8707464))